-This part refers to land identified in Figure 1 and Figure 2 as Habitat Corridors and recognised Habitat.
+This part refers to land identified in Figure 1 and Figure 2 as Habitat Corridors and Recognised Habitat.
+Note, definitions are included at the end of this DCP.

 - (a) To ensure development contributes to the landscape character of the area. - (b) To enhance planted native vegetation and the ecological functions of habitat corridors - (c) To reconstruct habitat in non-vegetated areas of designated wildlife corridors that will as far as possible, represent the combination of plant species and vegetation structure of the original community.